-American College of Gastroenterology Clinical Guideline: Ulcerative Colitis in Adults (2019)35
+American College of Gastroenterology Clinical Guideline: Ulcerative Colitis in Adults (2019)51

 The ACG published its clinical guidelines for the treatment of UC in adults in 2019.
 After a diagnosis of UC is determined, the ACG recommends treating patients with a treat-to-target approach to achieve endoscopic improvement, which is most likely to produce steroid-free remission and prevent hospitalizations and colectomy.
-Treatment begins with induction, and the ACG outlines several recommendations for treatment, which are displayed in Table 3.2.
+Treatment begins with induction, and the ACG outlines several recommendations for treatment split by induction and maintenance.